afeld/python-public-policy/final_project/resources.md

 ## Inspiration

+For starters, see the [examples from past semesters](examples.md).

-Probably not realistic to make visualizations that are as fancy as these, but they may give you ideas.
+Probably not realistic to make visualizations that are as fancy as these ones made by professionals, but they may give you ideas.
 Some also include links/downloads of the source data.

 - [FiveThirtyEight Interactives](https://projects.fivethirtyeight.com/)
 - [The Guardian Visual Journalism](https://www.theguardian.com/interactive)